Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Costa Calma is a stretch of coastline in the south of Fuerteventura.
 The trade winds blow constantly, which makes the area one of the main destinations for windsurfing and kitesurfing.
 It is also perfect if you want to go to the best surf schools in Fuerteventura.

 Back to the subject, these buggy routes usually start near Playa de Sotavento, where the sand dunes border the Atlantic.
-You will leave around 9:30 and make two stages in Ugán (a wild cove in the shape of a horseshoe) and La Pared, a spectacular beach battered by strong waves.
+You will leave around 9:30 and make two stages in Ugán (a wild horseshoe-shaped cove) and La Pared, a spectacular beach battered by strong waves.

 The rocky and rugged terrain exalts the characteristics of the buggy and is a guarantee of a very fun ride.
 If after the end of the experience you want to stay for lunch in Costa Calma, I recommend the following places:

 In case you have a rental car, you will find parking quite easily.
-Costa Calma is an internationally renowned hotel area and has all the services you may need.
+Costa Calma is an internationally renowned hotel zone and has all the services you may need.

 • Duration: between 3 and 4 hours